intj-t/intj-t/README.md

 <li><a href="https://www.microsoft.com/en-us/research/project/language-integrated-quantum-operations-liqui/">Language-Integrated Quantum Operations: LIQUi|</a></li>
 </ul>

+Install or Copy the following

+1. Install Windows 2003 R2 32 bit with Windows Internals 4th ebook

+2. Install Windows XP Embedded

+3. Install Windows XP/2003 Source (due to incomplete contract it's on the internet archive, but complete source).

+4. Install the Windows 2003 DDK and SDK

+5. Install Visual Studio 2003 Academic

+6. Install Visual Studio 2005 Professional

+7. Install Office XP Professional

+8. Install the Windows Research Kernel Source.
+With Curriculum Toolkit (from 2009 UVa Wise Sysdmin)

+9. Install the Shared Source Common Language Infustructure v 2.0 with ebook (from Shared Source contract 2006)

+10. Install SCO OpenServer 5 Source

+11. Install MinWin (from Beta Archive)

+12. Install SUA for Windows server R2 32 Bit

+13. Install the MSDN Magazine Archive CDROM.

+14. Make a Longhorn Virtual Machine from the PDC 2003 Discs and remove the time bomb and crack the activation then mount it in the Windows XP VM

 <h4>AT&T</h4>
 <p>Below is System V Source which are tape files which can be extracted with 7-Zip.
 On Windows 10.</p>
 <ul>